itsOasi/wae-launcher/README.md

 ## How it works

+1. clone project
-1. Tweak the ```wae_config``` file to your needs, namely pointing it to your directory
+2. Tweak the ```wae_config``` file to your needs, namely pointing it to your directory
-2. Build Docker image
+3. add flask endpoints to perform functions
-3. Launch it with Linode or AWS!
+5. Deploy it with GCP, AWS, or any container service!

 Once deployed, WAE will launch itself and clone your project